|

 Handling Manager (MHM)

-qualified individuals.
+are performed by qualified individuals.

-Periodically review qualified operator’s performance during inspections
+o Periodically review qualified operator

-Coordinate repair and maintenance requisitions for material
+o Coordinate repair and maintenance

-handling equipment.
+requisitions for material handling equipment.

-Maintain annual and periodic inspection and preventive
+o Maintain annual and periodic inspection

-maintenance records.
+& preventive maintenance records.

 4.0

-Process Steps
+Process

 4.1

-is in regular use)
+is required if equipment is in regular use.

 4.2 Monthly Inspections and Preventive Maintenance is coordinated by the MHM (currently through a subcontracted service organization).